 In general, substrates along the Mukilteo shoreline can be characterized as cobble/gravel in a sand matrix.
 Within the Urban Waterfront and Urban Waterfront Park Environment Designations, substrates also include bulkheads, riprap, wood debris, and shell hash.
 The slope of the shoreline along the Urban Waterfront Environment Designation is generally steep and drops off quickly, which makes it less available to juvenile salmonids than the more gently sloped beaches of the Urban Waterfront Park Designation.
-To the south, the intertidal slope along the Urban Conservancy Environment Designation is generalized by subtidal slope of the shoreline is gentler than along the Urban Waterfront Designation.
+To the south, the intertidal slope along the Urban Conservancy Environment Designation is also relatively steep; however, the lower intertidal/shallow subtidal slope of the shoreline is gentler than along the Urban Waterfront Designation.